Brentford High Street Project logo - lines represent the High Street and Rivers Brent and Thames

 Peters family and memories from the 1940s

-The council compulsory purchased these houses on the pretence of widening the road, this was never done and we were not paid the market value.
-My Father died knowing he was going to lose his house.
+After being under threat of compulsory purchase for about five years the council eventually purchased these houses on the pretext of widening the road.
+This was never done and the owners were not paid a market value for their properties.
+Our father died whilst in dispute with the council knowing he would lose his house.